espocrm/documentation/development/custom-buttons.md

-# Custom buttons for detail, list, edit views
+# Custom buttons and dropdown actions for detail, list, edit views

+How to add buttons (or dropdown actions) that will appear in the top-left corner.

 An example for the detail view of Lead entity type.